BitLocker helps secure your company against data theft

 All devices must be encrypted to maintain data security

-For the 15 years that I have been working with IT and data security, I have yet to see a company that can honestly say that their employees never save files locally on their computers – in spite of their IT policy.
-Although data security has gotten special attention after the implementation of the GDPR regulation, employees – but also the management – continue to be the weakest link in IT security.
+For the 15 years that I have been working with IT and data security, I have yet to see a company that can honestly say that their employees never save files locally on their computers – despite their IT policy.
+Although data security has gotten special attention after the implementation of the GDPR, employees – but also the management – continue to be the weakest link in IT security.

 IT managers, therefore, do not have a choice when it comes to securing data: All devices must be encrypted.